brunorijsman/dske-python/docs/protocol-guide.md

    header `DSKE-Signature`.
    This produces a signed message.

- * The `DSKE-Signature` header does not only contain the signature (i.e. the HMAC code) but also meta-data about the signature key.
+ * The `DSKE-Signature` header does not only contain the signature itself (i.e. the HMAC code) but also meta-data about the signature key.

 Hub Hank validates the signature on received messages as follows: